capen/chef-repo/README.md

 chef-solo -c config/solo.r -j nodes/base.rb
 ```

 This currently supports the RedHat 6 AMI.
+It has been tested with the following AMIs: